snigdhp/VAPT/API-Sec University/OWASP API Security Top 10 and Beyond/API4 2023 Unrestricted Resource Consumption.md

 - **Economic impact** due to higher infrastructure demands.

 ---
+## Sources of Vulnerability (Missing/Inappropriate Settings)

+An API can be vulnerable to **Unrestricted Resource Consumption** when the following limits are **missing** or **set inappropriately**:

+- Execution timeouts
+- Max allocable memory
+- Max number of file descriptors
+- Max number of processes
+- Max upload file size
+- Number of operations in a single request (e.g., batching)
+- Number of records in a single request (e.g., page size / limit)
+- Third-party provider’s spending limit

+---
 ## Additional Resources
 - "Availability" — Web Service Security Cheat Sheet
 - "DoS Prevention" — GraphQL Cheat Sheet